shineproject-io/frontend/README.md

 ## Notes
 - I am in the process of reviewing this code base, to bring it in line with best practices, its robust and performant, but some areas need a little bit of work to reduce  the code footprint and improve resiliency if the API were to go down or encounter a breaking change.
+- to run this locally you will need to grab the API repository as well.
+Run them in tandem and all will be well in the world.